simplesquid/laravel-vend-sdk/README.md

 php artisan vendor:publish --provider="SimpleSquid\LaravelVend\VendServiceProvider"
 ```

-## OAuth Authorisation
+## OAuth Setup

-Should you wish to make use of the OAuth authorisation method, you will need to register your application on the [Vend Developer page](https://developers.vendhq.com/) and set the redirect URI to the value of `route('vend.oauth.request')`.
+Should you wish to make use of the OAuth authorisation method, you will need to register your application on the [Vend Developer page](https://developers.vendhq.com/) and set the redirect URI to the named route url, `vend.oauth.request`.

-You will then need to copy the client ID and secret to your environment variables.
+Then, copy the client ID and secret to your environment variables.
 You will also need to create an implementation of `\SimpleSquid\LaravelVend\VendTokenManager` to store and retrieve the access token (it is recommended to be saved in your database).

-Finally, direct your user to `route('vend.oauth.request')` in order to request access.
+Finally, direct your user to the named route, `vend.oauth.request`, in order to request access.
 The access token will be saved upon the user's successful return to your application, and they will be redirected to the previous page.

 ## Usage